 A cross-connection is the point at which any unwanted domestic, industrial or institutional water from a customer’s system can flow back into the City’s water distribution system.
 This unwanted flow is called backflow.
 Backflow may be caused by numerous conditions; but typically is due to the pressure of the customer’s water system exceeding that of the City’s water distribution lines.
-Backflow prevention assemblies “prevent” the backflow of a customer’s contaminated or polluted water into the City’s distribution system using check- or antisiphon- valves.
+Backflow prevention assemblies “prevent” the backflow of a customer’s contaminated or polluted water into the City’s distribution system using a check valve or anti-siphon valve.

 Backflow Prevention Assembly

-In order to protect the City’s water distribution system, Anaheim Public Utilities oversees the installation, testing and maintenance of the approximately 9,400 backflow prevention assemblies currently installed in Anaheim.
-Although it is the customer’s responsibility to maintain backflow prevention assemblies, Anaheim Public Utilities staff works closely with the Orange County Health Care Agency, the City’s Building Department, consultants and contractors to assure that proper backflow prevention assemblies are installed and are tested annually.
+In order to protect the City’s water distribution system, the Anaheim Public Utilities oversees the installation, testing and maintenance of the approximately 10,000 backflow prevention assemblies currently installed in Anaheim.
+Although it is the customer’s responsibility to maintain backflow prevention assemblies, Anaheim Public Utilities staff works closely with the Orange County Enviromental Health Division, the City’s Building Department, consultants and contractors to ensure that proper backflow prevention assemblies are installed and are tested annually.

 Backflow Device and Fireline Check Meter Thefts Continue

-With the increasing value of scrap metals, theft of all sorts of metallic items are on the rise.
-Backflow devices and fireline check meters continue to be targets of thieves across Southern California.
+With the increasing value of scrap metals, theft of different sorts of metallic items are on the rise.
+Backflow devices and fireline check meters continue to be targeted across the region.
 These devices are critical to maintaining water system quality and can cost thousands of dollars to repair or replace.
-Even small devices can cost a few hundred dollars each.
-Although thieves make only a few cents on the dollar, businesses bear the full cost of repairing or replacing their devices, not to mention the potential disruption to operations.
+The business bears the full cost of repairing or replacing their devices, not to mention the potential disruption to water service to customer.

 Anaheim Public Utilities alerts you to take precautions to protect your devices from theft and damage.
-In most cases, commercially available enclosures may provide enough security to deter theft.
-We cannot recommend specific equipment but would be glad to further assist you with protecting your devices.
+In most cases, commercially available enclosures or locks may provide enough security to deter theft.

 Other deterrents to theft